Kagisho/docker-console-app/Readme.md

 Once the image is built, execute the command below to run the container:
 `docker container run -it -t --name docker-console-app docker-console-app`

+`it` - will run the container in interactive mode to allow of input
 ## Output of the screen when the app runs

 ![Alt text](img/app-run.png)